-If you find yourself in a situation requires you to use COBRA, you need to make sure that you handle the situation correctly.
-COBRA can be expensive, but health insurance is something that you should keep even when you are on a bare-bones budget.
+If you find yourself in a situation that requires you to use COBRA, take care to handle the situation to your best advantage.
+COBRA can be expensive, but health insurance is something that you should keep even when you live on a bare-bones budget.

 Wait to Verify That You Need COBRA Insurance

 The insurance company allows you to make your initial COBRA insurance payment within sixty days of your insurance coverage ending.
-It is important to carefully consider your options before you wait to send in the premium.
+Carefully consider all of your options before you decide to wait on sending in the premium.

 If you have lost your job or you have a new job with little or no health insurance, you may choose to continue to use your COBRA insurance coverage.

 Check the exchanges to see if you can find more affordable insurance.
 Shopping around for your health insurance can result in significant savings, but if you have medical conditions the best option may be your COBRA coverage.

-Pay Your COBRA Insurance Premium for Your Coverage
+Paying for Your COBRA Insurance Premium

 You may pay your COBRA insurance directly to your insurance company or you may pay it to a COBRA administrative company.
-You should watch for the letter explaining the cost of the premium (which will be your previous cost plus the amount your employer paid as well), and where to send the payment.
+You should watch for the letter explaining the cost of the premium, which will be your previous cost plus the amount your employer paid as well, and where to send the payment.
 You will likely be issued a new insurance card as well.

-If you cancel the insurance early, you will need to write a letter and contact the company to cancel the insurance, simply stopping payment will not cancel the policy.
+Be sure that you continue to make insurance payments as long as you need the insurance.
+If you cancel the insurance early, you will need to write a letter and contact the company to cancel the insurance, as simply stopping payment will not cancel the policy.
 You may end up owing the company money for past premiums if you do not officially cancel the policy.

 Keep the Certification of Coverage for Your Records

-If you opt out of the COBRA option you will receive a letter from your insurance company stating the dates that your were covered under them.
-This may reduce the waiting period on your new insurance.
+If you opt out of the COBRA option you will receive a letter from your insurance company stating the dates that you were covered under them.
+This may reduce the waiting period for your new insurance.
 If you know far enough in advance you may be able to set up a high deductible policy to cover the period of time between insurances.
 This would help to eliminate a preexisting condition policy on your insurance.